rrerick/deforestation-brazil-jjfast/README.md

 # :point_right: Execution

-In same directory cloned execute:
+In the same cloned directory, run:

 ```sh
 python3 searchfor.py

 ```
-When done, all files will be in: <b> /home/user/jjfast/brasil/</b>  :file_folder:
+Once done, all files will be located in: <b>/home/user/jjfast/brasil/</b> :file_folder:

  - format .zip

-If you preffer, you can merge all and convert to GPKG format. using this code:
+If you prefer, you can merge all files and convert them to GPKG format using the following command:

 ```sh
 chmod +x mergeall.sh